YusoXXX/battery-charging-analysis/README.md

 The Δt(Q) method compares charging curves by analysing the time difference required to reach identical transferred charge values.

-This provides a more robust basis for comparing charging behaviour under different charging conditions.

-Additional methodological notes can be found in:
+More details can be found in:

 ```
 docs/method_notes.md